 5. Grow (some of) your own food

 If you grow it, it’s organic, meatless, and local.
 All benefits for your own health and the planet’s.
-Discover your green thumb and reduce your foodprint together.
+Discover your green thumb and reduce your foodprint at the same time.